thebsdbox/storage_workshop/presentation/README.md

 The following YAML spec will attempt to claim some storage that matches it’s requirements, luckily that is exactly what we provided in the previous step.

+**Also** note the `selectors` linking the volume-type label to the previous persistent volume, without this a `PVC` will select any `PV` that is available and matches the request requirements.

 ```
 apiVersion: v1
 kind: PersistentVolumeClaim